this-is-batman/Dotfiles/README.md

 yabai --stop-service
 ```
 and to restart yabai you can use the command `yabai --start-service`. `man yabai` will givea good description about how to interact with yabai.

+# Quality of life changes

+### Using Macbook without power adapter
+You can use the macbook in clamshell mode without connecting to AC power adapter, by using the store app called `Amphetamine`.
+A good video explaining the same is [here](https://www.youtube.com/watch?v=lKWvxJNmSSw).